Mr-go-cool/gut-microbiome-pipeline/README.md

-# Gut Microbiome – MetaBAT2 Binning Pipeline
+# Gut Microbiome – MetaBAT2 Binning Pipeline..

 This repository currently contains step-by-step workflows and scripts for **genome binning using MetaBAT2**, a key step in analyzing gut microbiome metagenomic data.